-Book lovers (reading is great for boosting creativity or even learning new skills, encourage book lovers to share their takeaways here—this could even spin off into a book club)
+Book lovers (reading is great for boosting creativity or even learning new skills, encourage book lovers to share their takeaways here—this could even spin-off into a book club)

 Health and fitness (people can share their favorite meal preps, afternoon pick-me-ups, etc.)

-Music (employees can share their spotify playlists and make recommendations)
+Music (employees can share their Spotify playlists and make recommendations)

 You can also create a general social channel that everyone can join.
-This is a great way for people to share big news, industry-related content, and more.
+This is a great way for people to share the big news, industry-related content, and more.